Imtiaz Abbasi

-Imtiaz Abbasi (امتیاز عباسی), (born 9 June 1968) is a former Pakistani-born cricketer who played for the United Arab Emirates national cricket team.
+Imtiaz Abbasi (امتیاز عباسی), (born 9 June 1968) is a Pakistani-born former cricketer who played for the United Arab Emirates national cricket team.
 As a wicket-keeper, Imtiaz Abbasi made his mark in his first-class debut for Karachi against Quetta in the 1988 Patron's Trophy where he held seven catches, a record for domestic Pakistani cricket.
 However, he did not play another first-class game, and later emigrated to the United Arab Emirates, for whom he first played representative cricket in the 1994 ICC Trophy, where he was declared best wicket-keeper of the competition after claiming 22 dismissals in nine matches.
 He also kept wickets for the UAE in the 1996 World Cup, where he played in 6 One Day Internationals.